Andrea-C/Thunderbird-email-archive-ML-assistant/_Docs/DevelopmentPlan.md

    - For each included folder, gather message data:
      - From, To, CC, BCC (sender/recipient features)
      - Subject
-     - Body text (decide if partial or full text is used to limit data size)
+     - Body text (full text)
-     - Ignore attachments
+     - Ignore attachments and images
    - The **target label** for each message is the folder path in which the message resides.

 4. **Feature Engineering**